Daleypaul/Creating-a-Nano-Server-in-a-virtual-machine/README.md

-# Creating the nano server In a virtual machine
+# Creating a Nano Server in a virtual machine
-How to ICreating the nano server In a virtual machine
+How to create a Nano Server in a virtual machine